 The following section details the procedure for accomplishing the hardware installation procedure.
-TopMax / ChipMax easily connect to any parallel printer port in your computer and TopMaxII / ChipMax2/ UniMax / ProMax-8G (4G) connects to USB 2.0 port in your PC.
+TopMax III / ProMax II 4G connects to USB 2.0 port in your PC.

-To Install the software from a CD drive
+To Install the software from a CD or an USB drive

-- Place CD-ROM in the CD-ROM or DVD drive. - Choose a programmer model from the list of files located on the menu screen.
-The SETUP program will then launch the installatio procedure.
+- Place CD-ROM or UBS memory drive in either the CD-ROM or USB driver. - Choose a programmer model from the list of files located on the menu screen.
+The SETUP program will then launch the installation procedure.